JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I'm thinking about creating a "Dial" structure with methods for turning left, right, and counting zeros; also a method to reset the dial to a known starting position and reset the zero-counter.

 First thing, though is to build the CLI parsing code and file reading code, along with basic error/panic handling.
 That's done.

+Next step is to develop the "Dial" structure.
+I created the Dial structure but now need to add methods.
+To do that I need to read the "5.3 Method Syntax" section of the Rust book.